HumanSignal/label-studio/docs/source/guide/labeling.md

 Here you can see relations among labeling objects: tasks, completions, results, etc.

-One user provides one completion, it’s atomic, and it consists of the result items.
-Result items can have relations between themselves with the specified direction of three types: left-right, right-left, or bidirectional.
+One user provides one completion, it’s atomic, and it consists of the result items. my_projectResult items can have relations between themselves with the specified direction of three types: left-right, right-left, or bidirectional.
 Normalizations are additional information in the custom string format about the current result item.

 <br>
 <center><img src="/images/labeling-scheme.png" style="max-width: 600px; opacity: 0.6"></center>